Logo Old Gumlog Mine - Visit 2

 time in many years.
 It took us about 50 minutes until we had it opened up enough to slip through the hole.

-We were so anxious to see what was in there that I can't believe I didn't take a pic of the "after" opening.
+We were so anxious to see what was in there that I can't believe I forgot to take a pic of the "after" opening.

 Tunnel_2